Why Is My Mic Not Working? Quick Fixes

 Wrong Input Device Selected

-Most computers have multiple microphone sources: built-in mic, USB mic, webcam mic, Bluetooth headset mic.
+Most computers have multiple microphone sources.
 If the wrong one is selected, your voice will not be picked up.

 Microphone Volume Too Low

-- Temporarily disable any "reduce background noise" setting
+• Temporarily disable any background noise reduction setting

 Update or Reinstall Audio Drivers (Windows)

-Outdated or corrupted audio drivers are a common culprit on Windows.
+Outdated or corrupted audio drivers are a common cause on Windows.

 App-Specific Problems